Welcome to our new website.

 Keep your address updated

-• If your address changes while your complaint is being reviewed, you must tell the Circuit Executive in writing.
+• If your address changes while your complaint is being reviewed, you must tell the Circuit Executive in writing by sending a letter to provide notice of your address change.

 • Telling another office (like the court clerk) is not enough.